 My engagement with the natural world has led me to realising the disengagement many young people have with Nature.
 Looking to our future, a question must arise.
 How can we care for something we do not know?

-I am excited to be commissioned to create an artwork from materials collected by a family on the NSW Central Coast and inspired and derived by the ecosystem that surrounds them and natural materials they have found and collected.
-These will become an assemblage work which relates directly to the family and the place they live and love, a celebration of the natural world around them which is a source of huge joy.
+I am excited to be commissioned to create an artwork from materials collected by a family on the NSW Central Coast, inspired and derived from the ecosystem that surrounds them and natural materials they have found and collected.
+These will become an assemblage work which relates directly to the family and the place they live and love, a celebration of the natural world around them which is a source of great joy.

 withNature2020 collaborating with Manning Regional Gallery, Mid Coast Council, Manning River Turtle Group and 36 schools and community groups.
 I was honoured to be part of this project and a catalyst for Australia's contribution - The Manning River Helmeted Turtle.
 We created a large scale 10 x 8m drawing of the turtle on the banks of the Manning River on May 22 with approx 3000 hand woven turtles by children and community groups in our local area.
 Well done!

 This project is included in the United Nations Agenda for People and Nature.